tszheichoi/spatiotemporal-representativeness-of-aeronet-sites/README.md

 ### 🤔 Why is This Useful?

 To compare ground-based observations against the three aerosol products, they must first be co-located both in space and time due to the different sampling scales, resolutions and frequencies.
 Inappropriate up-scaling and down-scaling of observations in both space and time can be a source of significant error.
-This sampling error, also known as representation error ,  may easily amount to 30 to 160 % in instantaneous root mean square error.
-The standard approach is to match observations using fixed spatial and temporal thresholds centered at the site and at the overpass/re-analysis time, respectively.
+This sampling error, also known as representation error,  may easily amount to 30 to 160 % in instantaneous root mean square error.
+The standard approach is to match observations using fixed spatial and temporal thresholds centred at the site and at the overpass/re-analysis time, respectively.
 The thresholds, however, vary amongst the literature.

 In order to improve the number of colocations, a novel site-dependent threshold is proposed.
 The idea is that sites with aerosol climatologies that are more spatially homogeneous and temporally stable will permit matches over a greater range in space and time.
 In other words, sites that are more spatially and temporally representative will have more relaxed thresholds.
 As such, what follows will be an exercise of quantifying the aerosol spatiotemporal representativeness of AERONET sites.